-My latest and previous iterations of me pleading for you to share a story.
+My latest and previous iterations of me pleading for you to share a story, this time as an appeal for Open Education Week 2020.
 Has my pitch gotten any better?

 Share a Story?